Drunella/u5remastered/README.md

 I wanted to have a working version with music as fast as possible.
 I did not test it thoroughly.
 Please report bugs or suggestions to ....
-I'm willing to implement more features in te future.
+I'm willing to implement more features in the future.